Cerebral Palsy

 • When abnormal, the neuroimaging study can suggest the timing of the initial damage.

-• There is a small risk associated with sedating children in facilitate a clear MRI.
+• There is a small risk associated with sedating children to facilitate a clear MRI.

 • The age when CP is diagnosed is important, but medical professionals disagree over the best age to make the diagnosis.